 \section{Conclusion and Future Work}

-This paper presents, \ac{\toolname} a constraint-based approach that is able to combine code diversification with side-channel mitigations by design focusing on small predictable hardware architectures.
-Our evaluation shows that the introduction of \ac{SCA} mitigation-preserving constraints impacts the scalability of diversification but it does not have a negative effect against code-reuse attacks.
+This paper presents \ac{\toolname} -- a constraint-based approach that combines code diversification with side-channel mitigations.
+It enables the secure-by-design generation of optimized code for small, predictable hardware architectures.
+Our evaluation shows that the introduction of \ac{SCA} mitigation-preserving constraints impacts the scalability of diversification, but it does not have a negative effect against code-reuse attacks.

-As a future work, we plan to investigate how to improve \ac{\toolname}'s scalability and extend the \ac{CR}-preserving model with additional transformations that allow the analysis of secret-dependent branches that contain bounded loops.
+In future work, we plan to investigate how to improve \ac{\toolname}'s scalability and extend the \ac{CR}-preserving model with additional transformations that allow the analysis of secret-dependent branches that contain bounded loops.